Chart Color Schemes

 Fletcher has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven projects identified by AreaSearch are expected to impact the area significantly, with key ones being the Widening and Upgrade of Minmi Road, Fletcher Village, Residential Flat Building at John T Bell Drive and Matfen Close in Maryland, and Fletcher Green Estate.
-The following list details those likely to be most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
+Notable ones include the Widening and Upgrade of Minmi Road project, Fletcher Village development, Residential Flat Building at John T Bell Drive and Matfen Close in Maryland, and the Fletcher Green Estate.

 Professional plan users can use the search below to filter and access additional projects.